mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/new-activation-group-attribute.md

 ---
 title: NewActivationGroupAttribute class
+description: Defines the special Attribute used to mark a program or service program class for it to be activated in a brand new Activation Group.

 ---

 Defines the special Attribute used to mark a program or service program class for it to be activated in a brand new Activation Group.